• Skip to primary navigation

 If you like to do the dishes by hand, the little ones can get in on this easily.
 They just need to wash or dry the dishes after meals.

-This gives you a chance to relax after cooking the meal.
+This allows you to relax after cooking the meal.
 It also gives them a chance to learn why it’s important that dishes don’t pile up in the sink.
 They’ll realize preparing a meal doesn’t end after the meal is eaten.

 10. Laundry